Water use, sustainability, and efficiency by choosing quality systems and materials, and providing environmentally friendly solutions.

 Similarly, garden water use can be reduced by selecting plants that require little water, by collecting and using rainwater (which also has the effect of reducing stormwater runoff), and/or by using greywater for garden irrigation.

 In some areas there are now council rules around runoff that new construction must comply with.
 Under Auckland's Unitary Plan, for example, rainwater runoff after a new development must not be any greater than the runoff that occurred before the development.
+On the Kapiti Coast, all new residential developments must be “hydraulically neutral” – new housing areas cannot discharge additional stormwater into the council’s system.

 Controlling stormwater runoff